MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/home-site.md

     ![Link to the home site in the SharePoint mobile app](media/home-site-fre.png)

 - Search for the site is scoped to all sites within the organization.
 Having a great search experience is critical for the success of the home site.
-[Learn more](https://transform.microsoft.com/products/microsoft-search)
+[Learn more about Microsoft Search](/microsoftsearch/overview-microsoft-search)
 - The site is automatically set up as an [organization news site](organization-news-site.md).
 (Although you can have only one home site, you can have multiple organization news sites.)